Master of science (2 year) Full time

 As an Animal Science student, you will learn how systematic animal breeding is used to give healthy and productive animals.

-The student will learn how nutrition affects animal health, production and the environment.
+The student will learn how nutrition and feed technology affects animal health, production and the environment.

 The degree will also focus on how animal behavior and the environment they live in can be improved to maintain good animal welfare.